iksnae/book-tools/README.md

 > **Note for Apple Silicon (M1/M2) users:** The Docker image may require platform emulation.
 The script will automatically detect this and apply the necessary settings.

-#### GitHub Actions Integration
+## GitHub Actions Integration

 This project includes GitHub Actions workflows that automate the build and release process:

 ### Automated Builds
-The build workflow automatically builds the book on pushes to the `main` branch and pull requests.
+The build workflow automatically builds the book on pushes to any branch and pull requests when book content changes.
+This includes:

+- Building whenever content in the `book/` directory changes
+- Building when templates, styles, or build scripts are modified
+- Generating all formats (PDF, EPUB, HTML, MOBI)
+- Uploading build artifacts for review
+- Creating detailed build summaries

 You can also manually trigger builds from the Actions tab in your GitHub repository.

-The workflow uses the `iksnae/book-builder` Docker image to ensure consistent builds across environments.

 ### Creating Releases
 To create a new release: